Search

 • Cleaning the AED

 Most manufacturers provide a maintenance checklist and testing schedule.
-It is highly recommended to create a checklist and schedule if your AED manual does not have one.
-It is also recommended to keep documented records of maintenance checks, repairs, or replacements.
+Creating a checklist and schedule is highly recommended if your AED manual does not have one.
+Keeping documented records of maintenance checks, repairs, or replacements is also recommended.

 • Fact sheet first published: 2022-12-20